Feature photo: Eilean Donan Castle

 The Scottish situation – future as an independent nation in the EU?

-Two completely different associations come to mind when I think of Scotland.
-On the one hand, there are the great memories of two round trips with American friends on the British Isles, which also took me to Scotland in 2011 and 2018.
-Memories of mysterious landscapes under strange lights and biting winds that made us button our jackets as we stopped briefly at the roadside to take photos.
-Memories of a cloudy morning at Loch Ness, when we involuntarily searched the crests of the waves for traces of the monster that is said to live there.
-And finally to the cosmopolitan capital of Edinburgh, which presents itself to tourists from all over the world from many sides: rainy weather drove me to Holyrood Palace, the official residence of the Queen in Scotland, and our group sat high in the grandstands among the 8.600 spectators in the radiant evening light , which were erected in the forecourt of Edinburgh Castle for the Royal Edinburgh Military Tattoo.
+Two completely different sets of ideas come to mind when I think of Scotland.
+On the one hand, there are the great memories of two tours with American friends on the British Isles, which also took me to Scotland in 2011 and 2018.
+Memories of mysterious landscapes under strange light and biting wind that had us buttoning our jackets as we stopped briefly on the side of the road to take photos.
+Memories of a cloudy morning on Loch Ness, when we instinctively searched the crests of the waves for signs of the monster that is said to live there.
+And finally to the cosmopolitan capital of Edinburgh, which shows tourists from all over the world from many sides: Rainy weather drove me to Holyrood Palace, the Queen's official residence in Scotland, and in the brilliant evening light our group sat high up among the 8 spectators Grandstands set up in the forecourt of Edinburgh Castle for the Royal Edinburgh Military Tattoo.
 We experienced Scotland with all our senses: Felix Mendelssohn Bartholdy captured such memories in his 3rd symphony, the "Scottish".

 The second and entirely different association with Scotland is less romantic and yet emotional.
 I want to call it the Scottish feast, which was thoroughly mixed up by the parliamentary elections there on May 6.5.2021th, XNUMX.
-“The result of the Scottish regional election brings Boris Johnson in trouble," wrote Katrin Pribyl, the England correspondent of the Heilbronnerstimme in a commentary (Heilbronnerstimme, May 10.5.21th, 72: "Centrifugal forces unleashed").
-The Scottish National Party (SNP) missed an absolute majority by one seat, but together with the Greens in the Edinburgh regional parliament they achieved 129 of the 66,8 seats and thus a whopping majority to start a new campaign to separate Scotland from the UK.
-Great Britain has 5,3 million inhabitants; it would lose 8,2 million people – 8.5 per cent of its current population – with Scotland leaving; "... and a fair amount of international prestige with it," writes the New York Times in a report on the Scottish elections (New York Times, 11.5.21/XNUMX/XNUMX/XNUMX/XNUMX: "Of Brexit and Boris: What's Driving the Call for Scottish Independence" ).
-No wonder the British Prime Minister Boris Johnson vehemently opposed to the Scots' aspirations for independence.
+“The result of the Scottish regional election brings Boris Johnson in trouble," wrote Katrin Pribyl, the England correspondent of the Heilbronner Stimme in a commentary (Heilbronner Stimme, May 10.5.2021, 72: “Centrifugal forces unleashed”).
+The Scottish National Party (SNP) missed an absolute majority by one seat, but together with the Greens in the regional parliament in Edinburgh, they achieved 129 of the 66,8 seats and thus a whopping majority to start a new campaign to separate Scotland from the United Kingdom.
+Great Britain has 5,3 million inhabitants; it would lose 8,2 million residents - 8.5 percent of its current population - with Scotland's departure; “… and a fair amount of international prestige,” writes the New York Times in a report on the Scottish elections (New York Times, May 11.5.2021th / May XNUMXth, XNUMX: “Of Brexit and Boris: What’s Driving the Call for Scottish Independence” ).
+No wonder that the British Prime Minister Boris Johnson vehemently opposed to the Scots' aspirations for independence.
 He would “go down in history as the Prime Minister who – with Brexit – left the United Kingdom to decay” (SWP Comments No. 38, May 2021; Nicholas of Ondarza: "Scottish independence and the EU".
 SWP-Aktuell is a publication of the Stiftung Wissenschaft und Politik, Berlin).

-The Kingdom of Scotland and the Kingdom of England have been governed in personal union since 1603 and were united with the Act of Union in 1707 to form the Kingdom of Great Britain (see Wikipedia, keyword Scotland).
+The Kingdom of Scotland and the Kingdom of England have been ruled in personal union since 1603 and were united to form the Kingdom of Great Britain with the Act of Union in 1707 (see Wikipedia, keyword Scotland).

 Independence – failed referendum 2014 – Brexit 2016

-It is beyond the scope of this article to describe in detail the discussions and disputes surrounding Scotland's secession from the United Kingdom.
-The Scottish National Party (SNP), founded in 1934, played and still plays an important role, but it was of no importance in Scotland compared to the traditional British parties.
-Wikipedia (keyword Scottish National Party) notes that the SNP does not represent ethically based nationalism but a communitarian concept of inclusive nationalism based on identification with Scotland, its culture and democratic values while at the same time being open to everyone who lives and works in Scotland want, sets.
-What this means and, above all, where the limits to self-referential nationalism lie, cannot be examined here.
-Wikipedia mentions that the SNP advocates a multilateral foreign policy.
-The party program contains a number of social policy goals, such as the abolition of corporate taxes for small businesses; tuition fees at Scottish universities were abolished.
+Describing the discussions and disputes surrounding Scotland's separation from the United Kingdom in detail would go far beyond the scope of this article.
+The Scottish National Party (SNP), founded in 1934, played and continues to play a significant role, but was of no importance alongside the traditional British parties in Scotland.
+On Wikipedia (keyword Scottish National Party) it is noted that the SNP does not represent an ethically based nationalism but rather a communitarian concept of inclusive nationalism, which is based on identification with Scotland, its culture and democratic values while at the same time being open to everyone who lives and works in Scotland want, sets.
+What this means and, above all, where the boundaries of self-centered nationalism lie cannot be examined here.
+Wikipedia mentions that the SNP represents a multilaterally oriented foreign policy.
+The party program contains a number of social policy goals, e.g. B. the abolition of corporate tax for small businesses; Tuition fees at Scottish universities were abolished.

 When the SNP achieved an absolute majority in Parliament in Edinburgh in 2011, it became clear that the Los-of-England issue was not going to disappear from the agenda anytime soon.
 The British Prime Minister at the time David Cameron and the Scottish First Minister Alex Salmond agreed in 2012 in the Edinburgh Agreement that “both the Scottish and the British government would recognize the result of a referendum that should be held on a solid legal basis, with neutral questions and under fair conditions” (SWP Comments No. 38 , May 2021).
 This agreement avoided a lengthy legal battle over who is responsible for authorizing and conducting such a referendum in the UK.
 Such a dispute with an uncertain outcome and up to the Supreme Court is likely to threaten before the second independence referendum now being sought by the SNP, after Boris Johnson unwilling to accommodate the Scots.
 David Cameron expected at the time that the Scots would reject the independence movement.
 "The political calculation at the time was that the supporters would miss the majority, that a quick referendum with this result would decisively weaken the striving for independence and that the question could be shelved "for at least one generation"" (SWP Comments No. 38, May 2021).
 A broad coalition of Tories, Labor and Liberal Democrats backed Scotland to remain in the UK in a joint Better Together campaign.
 In the referendum on September 18.9.2014th, 55 – narrower than expected – 45 percent of the Scottish voters were in favor of remaining in the United Kingdom; XNUMX percent voted for independence.